 The Wikipedia lore interpreted a Hindu disciple of Meher Baba as being a rival “spiritual teacher” to the Irani mystic.
 No contextual information was supplied, only a variant of anecdotal calumny sustained for decades.
 The Hindu disciple and scientist was never a rival of Meher Baba, instead being a regular donor to the latter’s Meherazad ashram, located in Maharashtra.

 The experiences and viewpoint of this Hindu disciple are not without an interest of their own.
 However, obscuring biases of the Myrtle Beach Centre worked against any accurate knowledge of the subject.
-Instead of registering complaints and explanations provided in a lengthy document, the prestige Centre ignored the document and opted to impose an unofficial ban on a book about Meher Baba that was published in 1988.
+Instead of registering complaints and explanations provided in a former lengthy document, the prestige Centre ignored the document and opted to impose an unofficial ban on a book about Meher Baba that was published in 1988.
 As a consequence of this censorship, the stories about a rival spiritual teacher continued.
 Nor was there any rectification of other serious errors involved in the misrepresentation.

 The literature on cults is now prodigious.
-Two of the basic problems typical of “cults” are misrepresentation and suppression of relevant details.
+Two of the basic problems, typical of “cults,” are misrepresentation and suppression of relevant details.
 The American branch of the Meher Baba movement achieved both of these undesirable drawbacks.
 An extension of this muddle infiltrated Wikipedia, a web venue notorious for troll activity and other complications.
 The rather basic sectarian issue is obvious to a number of observers.

 Pseudonymous Wikipedia supporters of Meher Baba were keen to elevate a lengthy work entitled Lord Meher, presenting this as reliable fact eclipsing any other version, and more especially, my own book Meher Baba, an Iranian Liberal.
-In the troll presentation, an outsider book could only amount to deficient opinion as compared with the surpassing authenticity of a canonical work.
+In the devotee presentation, an outsider book could only amount to deficient opinion as compared with the surpassing authenticity of a canonical work.
 Indeed, Meher Baba trolls were known to appear at different Wikipedia articles with the intention of removing non-canonical content.
 This action occurred even in an instance relating to transcription of antique Zoroastrian history (the Kaivan school), of which they knew nothing whatever.
-These people even disdained reference to a valid source in the canonical Meher Baba literature, preferring instead an inaccurate passage in Lord Meher.
+These people also disdained reference to a valid source in the canonical Meher Baba literature, preferring instead an inaccurate passage in Lord Meher.

 My book included an unprecedented critique of the two major detractors of Meher Baba, primarily Paul Brunton.
 The latter’s book, A Search in Secret India, is still influential after eighty years of circulation.
-However, my critique (based on factual sources) was early ignored by the Myrtle Beach Centre, and many years later, was merely opinion according to troll assessment.
+However, my critique (based on factual sources) was early ignored by the Myrtle Beach Centre, and many years later, was merely opinion according to devotee assessment.
 The hostile party on Wikipedia was unintentionally validating the travesty of Brunton’s deviation.
 Trolls do not read books, but merely debunk them in convenient online graffiti of two or three lines, in this instance supporting ideology of the Meher Baba Centres about canonical works.

 The storytelling of Paul Brunton was here effectively justified by the ideological reflex.
 I had proved that Brunton’s hostile report of Meher Baba was unreliable, a factor which serious readers recognised (including some Brunton partisans).
-However, my substantial critique of Brunton, in troll assessment, amounted to the mere opinion of an outsider to the canon extolled by the Meher Baba movement.
+However, my substantial critique of Brunton, in Wikipedia troll assessment, amounted to the mere opinion of an outsider to the infallible canon extolled by the Meher Baba movement.
 This episode cannot be disregarded, because the troll action was closely linked, via editorship, with the Meher Baba article on Wikipedia.

 The multi-volume Lord Meher has seldom been duly analysed.
 An extensive editorial process was involved.
 A relatively minor consideration is that Bhau Kalchuri was not the sole author of this work, despite the contrary impression conveyed for over thirty years by devotee media.
 The Reiter edition of twenty volumes, on all the title pages, presented Kalchuri as the sole author.
 Feram Workingboxwala was very unpopular, while the American editor and compiler David Fenster was in low profile for many years.